Building a Business That Lights You Up Inside

 But, there’s something you can do to prevent that.

-You can build a freelance-writing business that does more than feed your bank account and set you free from punching a clock.
+You can build a freelance-writing business that does more than earn you a paycheck and free you from punching a clock.

 You can build a business that lights you up and sets you on fire.
 That leaves you, at the end of each day, without a doubt that you’re doing what you’re meant to do.